AshleyDong34/voting_rules_and_distortion/README.md

 This library provides several ways to get ranking data with generated utilities

-# 1. use the downloaded preflib data and parse them into a usable data type.
+# 1. Use the downloaded preflib data and parse them into a usable data type

 ```
 import numpy as np